Rotarians are People of Action.

 With our volunteers on the job, rest assured that all proceeds from these fundraisers are ploughed back into projects within the local community.

-In 2021, Rotary in Australia and New Zealand is celebrating the first 100 years of service.
+Rotary in Australia and New Zealand is celebrating the first 100 years of service this year.

 In 1921, four Rotary Clubs were established in Melbourne, Wellington, Auckland and Sydney.
 From there, Rotary and Rotaract Clubs were created everywhere across Australia and New Zealand.